 The patent rights have been granted by the government agencies concerned for 8 years.
 Specialized technology has been granted by contract for 10 years.

 Computer Software

-The cost of computer software is amortized on a straight-line basis over its estimated useful life (one to ten years).
+The cost of computer software is amortized on a straight-line basis over its estimated useful life (1~10 years).